rocky-linux/rocky-tools/migrate2rocky/README.md

 ### Known Issues

+#### Running the script in Cockpit's Terminal Screen will be interrupted

+Do not run this script through the Terminal screen built into Cockpit.
+As the script runs the upgrades, Cockpit will be restarted and Terminal connection will disconnect, thus stopping the script and leaving the system in an unrecoverable state.
+It may be possible to launch a screen or tmux session from the Cockpit Terminal, but USE AT YOUR OWN RISK.

 #### Custom replacements of default repositories

 This script expects the **original repository configuration being present, as well